 Read on and decide for yourself.

-Perhaps the most iconic city in the world, Dubai rose to fame thanks to its claim of being the world’s fastest-growing city.
-This city has transformed from being a small Gulf country, to being one of the hottest business hubs in the world in the matter of 40 years.
+This city has transformed from being a small Gulf country to being one of the hottest business hubs in the world in a matter of 40 years.

 When to go to Dubai?

 Being located in a desert, the summers here are very intense.
 So, the best time to visit Dubai is during the winter when the city enjoys a pleasant climate.

 Planning a vacation to Dubai?
 We suggest you travel between December and February.
 Check out the packing list and what to wear in Dubai!

 Early bookings for DUBAI are highly recommended